-Entrants must currently be accepted into an accredited film program that begins in the next 6 months, currently attending an accredited film program, or have just graduated from an accredited program within the last 12 months.
+Entrants must currently be accepted into an accredited college (undergraduate or graduate) program that begins in the next 6 months, currently attending an accredited college program, or have just graduated from an accredited program within the last 12 months.

 Writer must be 18 years of age or older at the time of the winner’s announcement.